 1. Swimming is a low-to-no-impact activity.
 Just doing the front crawl, breaststroke or even backstroke laps in the pool helps to work nearly every muscle in your body and gets yours heart rate up for an effective cardiovascular workout with no jarring or impact to your vulnerable joints or your baby.

 2. Fewer aches and pains.
 Buoyancy relieves pressure on the pelvis and on the weight-bearing joints by greatly reducing the effects of gravity.
-Standing in waist-deep water reduces weight-bearing by 50%; in chest deep water it's reduced by 75% (meaning your hips, knees and ankles are supporting only 25% of your body's weight).
+Standing in waist-deep water reduces weight-bearing by 50 percent, and in chest deep water it's reduced by 75 percent (meaning your hips, knees and ankles are supporting only 25 percent of your body's weight).
 You'll really appreciate this with the extra pregnancy pounds!

 4. No special equipment or adaption is required.
-If you have a suit large enough to accommodate your new shape, you are ready for your aquatic workout.
+If you have a bathing suit to accommodate your new shape, you're ready for your aquatic workout.

 5. Fun for the whole family.
 You can put your older child in a shaded floatie and use him as a kickboard, pushing him through the water while you do your laps, or have him bobbing beside you as you do standing exercises with your arms and legs.
 Or have "races" with an older child who can already swim laps alongside you.

 To get the most out of a dip in the pool, try to keep moving for at least 20 minutes.
 You may have to start with 8 or 10 minutes and work your way up to that goal.
 You can keep moving by switching up your stroke or doing other activities in the pool.
 Try doing a freestyle lap then breaststroke, then flip over for a more-relaxing backstroke lap.
 If you're not a swimmer, you can just practice walking against the water's resistance and doing arm and leg exercises.